Frequently Asked

 If you’re shipping by air freight, O’Hare Airport is just minutes from the hotel, so pickup and drop off should be convenient.

 No. Only rally participants who registered in advance may come to the banquet.
-Onsite registration will not include permission to the banquet, and no guests are allowed.
+Onsite registration will not include admission to the banquet, awards, and raffle, and no guests are allowed.
 This will be strictly enforced.

 For the general raffle, we’ll use the simpler-to-manage tickets that have become popular at recent rallies, and we’ll have all the items on display with boxes, so you can choose which of your tickets go to which items.